ladybuglady/cse490g1_finalproject/README.md

 Notice that in the last example, since we have a total of 1200 events, after the 1200th event, the next event is event 0.
 Since this is still in order, this is a positive sample.

 Here are some negative samples:

 _[Event 5, Event 6, Event 7, Event 8, Event 45, Event 109, Event 1, Event 800]_

 _[Event 37, Event 38, Event 39, Event 40, Event 2, Event 999, Event 43, Event 1011]_

 _[Event 1198, Event 1199, Event 1200, Event 0, Event 1012, Event 782, Event 9, Event 940]_

+Each event is a (64, 500) matrix containing frequencies for 1 second across 64 channels.
+With 20 minutes worth of data, I ended up extracting 1198 due to two events containing seizures.
+I ran the pretask for 300 epochs: